ELKAMINA/42_irc/README.md

 # Global glossary

-> RFC = Requests for comments. set of informations, documents and norms that standardize, describe, specify regarding network in general.
+> RFC = Requests for comments. set of informations, documents and norms that standardize, describe, specify regarding network in general. is a type of publication from the Internet Engineering Task Force (IETF) and the Internet Society(ISOC), the principal technical development and standards-setting bodies for the Internet.

 > OSI : Open Systems Interconnection model (OSI model) is a conceptual model that characterizes and standardizes the communication functions of a telecommunication or computing system without regard to its underlying internal structure and technology.
 Its goal is the interoperability of diverse communication systems with standard protocols.
 The model partitions a communication system into abstraction layers.
 Original version of the model defines 7 layers :
   - physical
   - Data link